 Early Head Start 0-3 provides services to infants, toddlers, and pregnant women.
 It promotes

-As of July 1, 2016 NEK-CAP, Inc. recieves federal funds for 289 children to operate and provide Head Start services.
+NEK-CAP, Inc. receives federal funds for 238 children to operate and provide Head Start services.
 Head Start is committed to cultivating partnerships with the community to ensure that children and families receive an array of individualized services focused upon early childhood development, family support, health and education.

 The program options selected by Policy Council, Multi-County Board, parents and staff include: (1) home based: providing all services through weekly home visits, and offering at least two socialization opportunities per month; or (2) center based: providing services through center based early care and education with enhanced home visits.